fehbari/sunshine-scripts/README.md

 4. Check the **Run As Admin** box for both commands.

 This setup will automate the execution of the scripts whenever Moonlight starts or stops a streaming session.

+### Set Virtual Display as Main Display

+After installing the **Virtual Display Driver**, you will need to set the virtual display as your main display in Windows **Display Settings**.
+This step ensures that Windows automatically switches between the virtual display (during streaming) and your primary display (when not streaming).
+This setup is only needed once.

+To set the virtual display as the main display:
+1. Open **Settings** > **System** > **Display**.
+2. Scroll down to **Multiple Displays**.
+3. Select the virtual display, and check **Make this my main display**.

+Windows will now automatically switch between displays when starting or stopping a stream.

 ### Optional Failure Recovery